4Damien/build-action/README.md

         uses: mesopelagique/build-action@v1
 ```

-In `on` section choose the event that trigger the build.
+In `on` section choose the event that trigger the build. you could limit to some branches, some files, etc...

 ## Author